Soft Tissue Injury

 Our team will consult with reputable experts from in and around Philadelphia County.
 We’ll have them explain your soft tissue injury, detail how it affects your day-to-day life, and ask them to project how it could impact things for you days, weeks, or months in the future.
 We’ll attempt to fully appreciate the extent of your injury so that we can get make sure your case is valued properly.

-Statute of Limitations for Soft Tissue Injury Lawsuits in Philadelphia
+What’s the Statute of Limitations for Soft Tissue Injury Lawsuits in Pennsylvania?

 When you get into an accident, Philadelphia state law says that you have a limited amount of time to initiate a legal action for damages.
 This is known as a statute of limitations.
 For most personal injury cases, the statute of limitations is two years.
 The clock begins to run when you discover your soft tissue injury, which may or may not be the date of your accident.